HARIOM-JHA01/snakzo/docs/TASK_11_CUSTOMER_CATEGORY_MANAGEMENT.md

 ## Overview

-This document summarizes the implementation of customer management and category/brand management features for the Quickhaat admin dashboard.
+This document summarizes the implementation of customer management and category/brand management features for the Snakzo admin dashboard.

 ## Implementation Date